-- NOTE: Relative standard deviations (RSD) for amphibole asbestos decreased from 50% at 0.8 MFL to 25% at 7 MFL in inter-laboratory proficiency testing, while RSD for chrysotile was higher, 50% at 6 MFL. - Replicate.
+- NOTE: Relative standard deviations (RSD) for amphibole asbestos decreased from 50% at 0.8 million fibers per liter (MFL) to 25% at 7 MFL in inter-laboratory proficiency testing, while RSD for chrysotile was higher, 50% at 6 MFL. - a) Replicate.
 A second, independent analysis shall be performed on the same grids, but on different grid openings than used in the original analysis of a sample.
 Results shall be within 1.5x of Poisson standard deviation.
-This shall be performed at a frequency of one (1) per one hundred (100) samples, or at last annually, whichever is more frequent. - b) Duplicate.
+This shall be performed at a frequency of one (1) per one hundred (100) samples, or at last every 12 months (plus or minus 1 month), whichever is more frequent. - b) Duplicate.
 A second aliquot of sample shall be filtered through a second filter, prepared and analyzed in the same manner as the original preparation of that sample.
 Results shall be within 2.0x of Poisson standard deviation.
-This shall be performed at a frequency of one (1) per one hundred (100) samples, or at least annually, whichever is more frequent. - c) Verified Analyses.
+This shall be performed at a frequency of one (1) per one hundred (100) samples, or every 12 months (plus or minus 1 month), whichever is more frequent. - c) Verified Analyses.
 A second, independent analysis shall be performed on the same grids and grid openings used in the original analysis of a sample.
-The two (2) sets of results shall be compared according to Turner and Steel (NISTIR 5351).
+The two (2) sets of results shall be compared according to Turner and Steel (NISTIR 5351, see Section 7.2.4.2(a)).
 This shall be performed at a frequency of one (1) per twenty (20) samples.
 Qualified analysts shall maintain an average of ≥ 80% true positives, ≤ 20% false negatives, and ≤ 10% false positives.